Looking for an interesting and unique houseplant? Look no further than the Marble Queen pothos!

 Pruning your Marble Queen pothos is important to maintain its shape and encourage new growth.
 You can prune off any yellow or brown leaves, as well as any stems that are longer than you want them to be.
 It’s best to do this in the spring or summer when the plant is actively growing.

 How to train a Marble Queen pothos

 You can train your Marble Queen pothos to grow in a certain direction by gently pushing the stems in the desired direction and tying them to a support such as a moss pole or trellis.
 This is a good way to keep the plant under control if it starts to get too big for its pot.

 Training a Marble Queen pothos to climb takes patience and time, but it’s worth it for the beautiful results.
 You can create a stunning display by growing multiple plants in different directions.

 You can also hang Marble Queen pothos in a basket in front of a sunny window for a beautiful cascading vine effect.
 Make sure to choose a basket with drainage holes so the plant doesn’t get too wet.

-Finally, remember to regularly prune your plant to keep it growing consistently and to make sure it stays filled out.
+Finally, remember to regularly prune your pothos to keep it growing consistently and to make sure it stays filled out.
 If you don’t prune a vining or hanging Pothos plant, it may become leggy, meaning the leaves will be sparse along the stem.